Share

 We’re committed to making our packaging more sustainable.
 To do this, we’re working to move to a more circular model, making our packaging recycle-ready as a first step towards our ultimate objective of making all our packaging recyclable or reusable.
 But we can’t do it alone.
 We’re working with partners to drive global and local initiatives to improve the recyclability of consumer health product packaging and to pioneer the use of alternative materials for healthcare packaging, including using recycled content, bioplastic and pulp-based alternatives to plastic.

-• Develop solutions for all product packaging to be recycle-ready[2] by 2025, as part of our goal to make all packaging recyclable or reusable by 2030[3].
+• Develop solutions for all product packaging to be recycle-ready2 by 2025, as part of our goal to make all packaging recyclable or reusable by 2030, where safety, quality and regulations permit.

 • Work with partners to drive global and local initiatives to collect, sort and recycle our packaging at scale by 2030.